 Yes, we all know mobile is the new frontier.
-But desktop still has a prominent impact on users’ purchasing habits.
-On desktop, your ads get plastered up on a much bigger screen.
+But the desktop still has a noticeable impact on users’ purchasing habits.
+On the desktop, your ads get plastered up on a much bigger screen.
 So if you’ve just designed a real eye-popper of an ad, you might see more success with it on desktop than mobile.
-Monitoring your ad in AdWords (like you should be doing) will reveal if your ad is effective or if it needs a little more work.
+Monitoring your ad in AdWords (like you should be doing) will reveal if your ad is useful or if it needs a little more work.

 Macro conversions like selling a product are the end goal, but too many businesses ignore micro conversions.
 A micro conversion like subscribing to a newsletter can be a crucial step in seeing how potential customers interact with your site.
-More importantly, micro conversions can help show you what you can improve on your site.
-If no one’s signing up for your newsletter, maybe you need a bigger subscribe button.
+More importantly, micro conversions can help show you what you can improve on your website.
+If no one’s signing up for your newsletter, maybe you need a more prominent subscribe button.
 So track your micro conversions—they’re critical to helping you understand the buyer journey.

-Panda, Penguin, and their animal ilk have a way of changing up the SEO world in big ways.
-These algorithms don’t directly impact SEM much, however, the smaller mini-updates and changes that occur many times throughout the year certainly do.
-For example, the notorious Quality update made writing great landing page content a priority.
+Panda, Penguin, and their animal ilk have a way of changing up the SEO world in significant ways.
+These algorithms don’t directly impact SEM much.
+However, the smaller mini-updates and changes that occur many times throughout the year certainly do.
+For example, the notorious Quality update made writing excellent landing page content a priority.